Dynamics of market states and risk assessment: Results

 \subsection{Dynamics}

-Figs.~\ref{MS_evolution} (a) and (b) show the evolution of S\&P 500 through the transitions among these five clusters named as market states $S1$(green), $S2$(magenta), $S3$(gold), $S4$(blue), and $S5$(red) and Nikkei 225 through seven market states $S1$(green), $S2$(magenta), $S3$(indigo), $S4$(gray), $S5$(gold), $S6$(blue), and $S7$(red) for the period of $2006-2019$, respectively.
+Figures~\ref{MS_evolution} (a) and (b) show the evolution for S\&P 500 through the transitions among five market states $S1$(green), $S2$(magenta), $S3$(gold), $S4$(blue), and $S5$(red) and for Nikkei 225 among seven market states $S1$(green), $S2$(magenta), $S3$(indigo), $S4$(gray), $S5$(gold), $S6$(blue), and $S7$(red) for the period of $2006-2019$, respectively.
+The type of evolution of our analysis is independent of the number of internal and external factors.